Mayuri1422/spotify-clone/README.md

 This is Spotify Clone Project.
-HTML, CSS and Bootstrap this technologies are used to create this project.
+HTML and CSS this technologies are used to create this project.